Arnab Goswami attacked by unknown persons

 Malviya defended Goswami, saying he spoke the truth.

 "Shame on Congress for attacking Arnab because he spoke the truth.
-In 2013, Wiki cable said that Sonia Gandhi wanted Bajrang Dal banned in Odisha and Karnataka, but she retracted when MK Narayanan explained that their response was against forced conversions by Pentecostal groups," he tweeted.
+In 2013, Wiki cable said that Sonia Gandhi wanted Bajrang Dal banned in Odisha and Karnataka, but she retracted when M K Narayanan explained that their response was against forced conversions by Pentecostal groups," he tweeted.